 "We want people to be able to take advantage of these fish, and there's no reason not to," he says.
 "But if there was a situation in the future where we could kill them all, we would probably want to do that."

-For more information about Asian carp and the Great Lakes, check out the links and video clips below:
+For more information about Asian carp and the Great Lakes, check out the video clip below:

-Editor's Note: This article has been updated from its original version, which first appeared on March 3, 2010.
+Editor's note: This article has been updated from its original version, which first appeared on March 2010.